Are you wondering why succulents grow leggy and stretched-out?

 If you’ve watched this happen to your succulents you might be wondering if anything can be done about it.
-You might also be wondering whether your plant is dying.
+This guide will teach you how to prevent succulents from becoming leggy and how to fix a stretched-out succulent.

 Well, here’s the good news: your plant is NOT going to die just because it grew tall and leggy.
 But it does mean it’s not getting what it needs.

-Thankfully, leggy succulents are preventable and I’ll show you what they need in order to retain their shape.
+Thankfully, leggy succulents are preventable and I’ll show you what they need in order to retain their shape, especially new rosettes.
 Here’s a clue: it has to do with light!
 Let me explain.

 What is Etiolation?

-Etiolation simply refers to the process in which succulents, in search of more light than they’re getting, literally stretch themselves towards the nearest light source.
+Succulent etiolation simply refers to the process in which succulents, in search of more light, literally stretch themselves toward the nearest light source.
 Think of it as your plant’s natural survival instinct.

 Are My Leggy and Stretch-outed Succulents Going to Die?

-Don’t worry, there’s no cause for alarm, your succulent isn’t going to die just because it grew leggy or changed its compact shape.
+Your succulent isn’t going to die just because it grew leggy or changed its compact shape.
+It’s likely a healthy plant that’ll continue to grow well in a brighter location.

-It is, however, telling you that it needs to be moved to a sunnier area of your home or garden.
-Try moving the pot to an area that gets more access to light to prevent your plant from continuing to stretch out.
+Your plant is simply showing signs that it needs to be moved to a sunnier area of your home or garden.
+Try moving the pot or replanting to an area that gets more access to light to prevent your plant from continuing to stretch out.

-IF you don’t move it a sunnier spot and leave it in the shade for too long a period, then yes, your succulent might eventually give out and die because it’s not getting one of the most vital things it needs to survive.
+If you don’t move it to a sunnier spot and leave it in the shade for too long a period, then yes, your succulent might eventually give out and die because it’s not getting one of the most vital things it needs to survive.

 Don’t worry, though, this is the worst-case scenario and it wouldn’t happen right away.
 Remember, succulents are hardy plants that do their very best to survive.